nuxt-community/firebase-module/README.md

 #### useOnly

-By default, all supported services are loaded.
-If you only wish to load certain services (recommended!), add this `useOnly` option.
+By default, all supported Firebase products are loaded.
+If you only wish to load certain products (recommended!), add this `useOnly` option.

 - type: `Array<string>`
 - default: `null`